 - Chemistry (up to Higher level)

 - Information technology

 Assessment will be continuous with a mixture of practical and theoretical assessments.
 There is no final examination.

 This course is designed for university progression, all partner universities have very strong links to employers and industry.

 - First year entry of degrees such as Physiotherapy, Occupational Therapy, Podiatry, Biomedical Science, Cell and Molecular Biology, Food Bioscience, Forensic Science, Human Biology, Microbiology and Pharmacology at Glasgow Caledonian University

 - First year entry to degrees such as Biomedical Science, Environmental Biology and Health Science at University of the West of Scotland

-- First year entry to various science-based courses at the University of Glasgow, Strathclyde University, the University of Stirling and Heriot Watt University
+- First year entry to various science-based courses at the University of Glasgow, Strathclyde University, University of Stirling and Heriot Watt University

-- Previous students have used the course for application to Universities across the UK in a wide range of subjects such as Marine Biology
+- Previous students have used the course for application to universities across the UK in a wide range of subjects such as Marine Biology

 It is important to make sure this course is suitable for the specific degree programme you want to progress to.
-For example, recent students have applied for newer degree programmes such as a Paramedicine.
+For example, recent students have applied for newer degree programmes such as Paramedicine.
 Please contact us to discuss your particular interests.